SKA-ScienceDataProcessor/RC/index.md

 ---

 Here is list of module and their purpose.
-This is current sate of package and things will undoubtedly change.
+This is current state of package and things will undoubtedly change.

 #### Module DNA